vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

 ## ATIS
 ### Operational Info
 When parallel runways are used for departures, the ATIS OPR INFO shall include:
-`INDEPENDENT PARALLEL DEPARTURES IN PROGRESS`
+`INDEPENDENT PARALLEL DEPARTURES IN PROG`
 When SODPROPS are in operation, the ATIS OPR INFO shall include:
-`SIMULTANEOUS OPPOSITE DIRECTION PARALLEL RUNWAY OPERATIONS IN PROGRESS`
+`SIMULTANEOUS OPPOSITE DIRECTION PARALLEL RUNWAY OPERATIONS IN PROG`

+#### ACD Pushback Requests
+When implementing the [Pushback Requests on ACD](#pushback-requests-on-acd) procedure, the OPR INFO shall include:
+`ALL DEPARTURES MUST REQUEST PUSH BACK ON 118.85`

 ### Approach Types
 The ATIS shall always have `EXP INST APCH` as the approach type.
 Visual Approaches are permitted on request, as long as a separation standard exists between the aircraft and any aircraft arriving on the parallel runway during PROPS, or departing from the parallel runway during SODPROPS.

 ## Helicopter Operations
 Brisbane has one helipad located on taxiway **F4**.
 Most rescue helicopters are based within the general aviation maintenance area and may operate from taxiway **H2**.